ritvaj/b2b-saas-user-activation-analysis/README.md

 2. Audited and validated events, then mapped GA4 events to B2B SaaS user actions (app open, onboarding, feature discovery, activation).
 3. Constructed a user-level activation funnel by anchoring each step to the first valid event timestamp after the previous step.
 4. Measured conversion and drop-off at each funnel stage to identify where users disengage.
-5. Analyzed time-to-next-step metrics to detect post-discovery hesitation among users who did activate.
+5. Analyzed time-to-next-step metrics to detect post-onboarding hesitation among users who discovered a feature or activated.
 6. Evaluated early retention for the onboarding cohort to assess whether unresolved activation friction leads to weak habit formation and early churn.
 7. Segmented activated users by activation speed to separate usability issues from decision friction.
-8. Simulated an A/B testing framework to demonstrate how post-discovery improvements could be validated.
+8. Simulated A/B testing framework to demonstrate how post-discovery improvements could be validated.
 9. Created supporting visuals to clearly communicate funnel behavior, hesitation patterns, retention decay, and experimental outcome.
 10. Conducted root cause analysis and translated findings into actionable, testable product recommendations.